GuenterQuast/mPIXdaq/README.md

 The cut separating flat and peaking signatures is controlled by the parameter `flatness` with values between 0 and 1.

-Properties of clusters are optionally written to a file in *.csv* format for later off-line analysis.
+Properties of clusters, including a list of contributing pixels and their energy values,  are optionally written to a file in *yaml* format (file extension `.yml`) for later off-line analysis.
+A version in *.csv* format containing just the cluster properties is also available.
 A *Jupyter* notebook, *analyze_mPIXclusters.ipynb*, is provided which illustrates an example analysis.

 To test the software without access to a miniPIX device or without a radioactive source, a file with recorded data is provided.
 Use the